frlryr/magyarul/src/magyarul/CORE.md

 | Asz    | That    |

 ## Is
-| Magyar | Meaning            |
-|--------|--------------------|
-| Is     | Too, Also, As well |

 * Always comes after the word it refers to.
 * Is never stressed.
 * Is always pronounced together with the preceding word.

-e.g. Én is kérek sört                                   I also want beer.
+    * e.g. Én is kérek sört `<>` I also want beer.
-     Én sört is kérek                                   I want beer too/as well.
+    * e.g. Én sört is kérek `<>` I want beer too/as well.

-## Pedig and, however, but, on the other hand
 | Magyar | Meaning            |
+|--------|--------------------|
+| Is     | Too, Also, As well |

+## Pedig
+* Used as a contrast in a second phrase.
+    * e.g. Először levest kérek, utána pedig pörköltet. `<>` First I want a soup and then a stew
+    * e.g. Ica kávét kér, Ági pedig teát. `<>` Ica wants coffee, but Ági wants tea.

+| Magyar | Meaning                              |
 |--------|--------------------------------------|
 | Pedig  | And, However, But, On the other hand |

-* Used as a contrast in a second phrase.

-e.g. Először levest kérek, utána pedig pörköltet.
-First I want a soup and then a stew
-     Ica kávét kér, Ági pedig teát.
-Ica wants coffee, but Ági wants tea.

 ## A, az the
-* A for words starting with a consonant
+* A for words starting with a consonant.
-* Az for words starting with a vowel
+* Az for words starting with a vowel.

 ## Ordinal Numbers